Performance & Compatibility Considerations

 Image

 In image tasks, the most demanding workflows usually involve segmentations with large numbers of points.
-If you experience performance degradation when opening such an image, toggling "Show Segmentation Points" from the Quick Settings menu at the bottom right of the editor can help alleviate the issue.
+If you experience performance degradation when opening such an image, toggling "Hide Segmentation Points" from the Quick Settings menu at the bottom right of the editor can help alleviate the issue.

 Last updated